Lassi Hurskainen

-Lassi Elias Hurskainen (born 8 April 1987) is a Finnish footballer, who played as a goalkeeper for UNC Asheville Men's Soccer before graduating from UNC Asheville in Fall of 2011.
+Lassi Elias Hurskainen (born 8 April 1987) is a Finnish TV presenter and footballer, who played as a goalkeeper for UNC Asheville Men's Soccer before graduating from UNC Asheville in Fall of 2011.

-After moving back to Finland, Hurskainen played for JIPPO in Joensuu during 2013–2014.
+After moving back to Finland, Hurskainen played for Jippo in Joensuu during 2013–2014.
 In 2014 Hurskainen moved to Helsinki and joined HIFK Fotboll (Idrottsföreningen Kamraterna Helsingfors), a club founded in 1897.
 The football section was established in 1907, the same year that the Football Association of Finland was founded.
 During the season 2014 the team won the Finnish Football League First Division and was promoted into the highest tier of Finnish football, Veikkausliiga.
 At the same time Hurskainen decided to focus more on football trick shot videos that he had already started to produce during his stay in UNC Asheville.
-Currently Hurskainen plays football as a goalkeeper for SexyPöxyt, a club playing in a Finnish Football League Third Division.
+Hurskainen plays occasionally as a goalkeeper for an amateur club Gilla FC in exhibition games and in lower divisions.
+Hurskainen has also played futsal.

+For the 2024 Veikkausliiga season, Hurskainen started as a studio host for Ruutu+ broadcasts.